Trusted Northwest Suburban Law Firm

 The best prevention for shoplifting is to be vigilant about your child’s behavior and to discuss the consequences of shoplifting charges with your child.
 Sometimes, shoplifting is just a one-time thing, but other times it can be a sign of bad peer influences or even mental illness in rare cases.

-If you should ever find yourself in need of defense for shoplifting charges, please don’t hesitate to call the experienced team at Gardi, Haught, Fischer & Bhosale LTD.
+If you should ever find yourself in need of defense for shoplifting charges, please don’t hesitate to request a case evaluation below.